 DISCLAIMER: I am not a veterinarian and I have never received any formal training in veterinary or human medicine in any form.
 Everything listed on this page is for informational purposes only.
 These are all products we use to support our dogs’ health.
 I encourage you to do your own research, draw your own conclusions and make your own decisions.
 I can’t assume any responsibility for any damage to any person or animal from following anything listed on this page or any other part of this website.

-My dogs' health is a very high priority for me.
+My dogs’ health is a very high priority for me.
 Consequently, I am looking for the most natural ways to keep them healthy.
-Of course, sometimes you need traditional veterinary treatments like antibiotics, steroids, surgeries, and so on.
-However, many approaches to dog health in standard veterinary care could be better.
+Of course, sometimes you need traditional veterinary treatments like antibiotics, steroids, surgeries, etc. However, many approaches to dog health in standard veterinary care could be better.
 The regular FDA warnings and pet deaths from tick and flea treatments alone should give us pause.
 Also, cancer rates amongst dogs are through the roof.
 Many recent studies have shown that things need to change.
 Unfortunately, the veterinary industry is slow to update its procedures.

 Good Dog Health Leads to Longevity